ds-visualizer/ds-visualizer/content/priorityQueue/code.md

 > Priority queue is implemented using a max heap since we want to access and remove the biggest element in the queue

-Priority Queue is just a wraper class around `Heap`, So if you have missed the heap blog, please go back and read it Click <a href="/heap">here</a> if you want to see the heap blog.
+Priority Queue is just a wraper class around `Heap`, So if you have missed the heap blog, please go back and read it.
+Click <a href="/heap">here</a> if you want to read the heap blog.
 While removing an element, the highest valued data will be removed before removing other data

 ```java:PriorityQueue.java